 - 209 respondents provided additional comments or suggestions, and we received several letters expressing opinions about the village model or offering information about other aging-in-community villages.
 The majority of comments expressing an opinion about the village concept (more than 50) were supportive, with such comments as “great effort,” “very welcome,” and “hope something comes of this.”
 Those who voiced opposition (there were fewer than 10) cited existing “free” support services, their opinion that the only gap in current services is communicating about them, and concerns about those unable to pay to participate.
 Other comments included questions, offers to volunteer, suggestions that transportation is a key need, and fears that the costs could rise, among others.
 Several respondents thought the initiative was associated with the Lake of the Woods Association, despite our efforts to make it clear that the needs assessment is being conducted and privately financed by us with financial assistance from several others, and has no impact on residents’ assessments and fees.

 We began providing services in January 2016, and our first year was one of exciting growth, thanks to our members, the dedication of our trained and vetted volunteers, and the support of donors in our community.
-Now in our third year, transportation, errands, friendly visits and social activities are our most frequently requested and completed services, averaging about 230 each month.
+Now in our fifth year, we have continued to grow, with transportation, errands, friendly visits and social activities our most frequently requested and completed services, averaging about 330 each month.

 As one member put it: "Membership has helped me think that activities I used to do on my own are still possible."